TAXIIProject/libtaxii/README.md

 to make libtaxii intuitive both to Python developers and XML developers.

 ## Getting Started
-Documentation is not currently well supported.
+Documentation is being developed on an ongoing basis and may be incomplete in some areas.
 New users should start by looking in the /tests directory for examples on how to use messages.py and clients.py.
 If your questions is not answered there (and they very well may not be), you are encouraged to post your question to the TAXII discussion list (http://taxii.mitre.org/community/registration.html).